usedoperative-sudo/ikemen-go-ios/README.md

 ### 4. Install on device

-Transfer the `.ipa` to your device and install it using your preferred method (e.g., AltStore, Sideloadly, or `dpkg -i` on jailbroken devices).
+Transfer the `.ipa` to your device and install it using your preferred method (e.g., AltStore, SideStore, Sideloadly, or `dpkg -i` on jailbroken devices).

 ## Adding Game Content